ThermoNuclearPanda/Project_Automail/README.md

 - You must sync the Myo before using it with Automail, it will vibrate for a brief period and then begin to execute your poses.

-## Support

-- If you have a question about the software or find an error, please open an issue, and I will get to it as I can.

 ## To Do

 - An Arduino library for Myo without the need of a raspberry pi is being worked on